 #4: Who are your other clients?

 Avoid this tragedy by learning about their clients.
 If they’re businesses like yours, that’s a good sign.
-You’ll also want to find out what the CPA’s work schedule is and whether he has the resources to adequately support you in asking these questions.
+You’ll also want to find out the CPA’s work schedule and whether he has the resources to adequately support you in asking these questions.

 #5: Why should I use you?

-Simply ask the question and wait for the answer.
+Ask the question and wait for the answer.
 You should sense that the CPA is genuinely interested in your success.